 In a way, your doctor’s word will serve as a testimony on your behalf.
 Without records from your doctor proving your injuries were a result of your car accident, the insurance company has no reason to take you at your word.
 You have no medical background and cannot be absolutely sure of your injuries.
 The insurance company may immediately dismiss your own testament that your injuries were caused by your car accident, but it is difficult to argue with a written notice from a doctor.

 But you must also have continued medical care after your initial checkup.
 This includes follow-up appointments and physical therapy.
 If you do not go to follow up appointments, it is entirely possible that your injury may become worse.
-This gives the insurance company extra incentive to deny your claim or offer a smaller settlement.
-They can say that your injuries can’t have been that severe if you weren’t seeking treatment, or they can minimize the severity of your injuries because you have large gaps in your treatment or stopped going altogether.
+This gives the insurance company the opportunity to say that your injuries aren’t as severe as you claim.

 If you choose not to go to your doctor due of fear of contracting COVD-19, you run the risk of not receiving a settlement large enough to cover all of your losses.
 As a result, it is incredibly important that you seek immediate care, attend every follow up appointment, and act on your physician’s recommendations.
 Continuous medical treatment gives your Indiana personal injury attorney the best chance of recovering damages for you.

 If you are applying for Social Security disability benefits (SSDI), you will need to prove that you have been treating your injury by seeking a medical professional’s help.
-The SSA will deny your claim if you cannot prove you were continuing treatment.
+The SSA will deny your claim if you cannot prove the severity of your injury with treatment.
 Much like the insurance company in personal injury cases, the SSA wants to see medical evidence for your condition, and that you are actively treating or managing your condition.
 You can do that by providing them with medical records.